devanlai/vibe-dice-classifier-gui/README.md

 # Dice Image Classifier

+This is an experiment in AI vibe coding using Cursor.
+Everything below this point is generated.

 A static web application for classifying images of dice.
 This application allows users to select a local directory containing images and classify them based on the number shown on the die.

 ## Features